erysdren/TinyGL/README.md

 Original versions (in `.tar.gz` format) can be found in the "legacy" folder.

+See `examples/ui.c` for an example of implementing TinyGL under SDL2.

 ## Todo

 - [x] Port examples to platform-agnostic window system